Marvelousmicheal/alx-pre_course/0x01-git/README.md

-a readme file for 0x01-git directory.
+This is the README file in the 0x01-git directory.